Kaden5480/poy-fast-coffee/README.md

     - [Custom game locations](#custom-game-locations)

 # Features
-- Provides instant coffee at the beginning of a level
+- Provides instant coffee at the beginning of a level.
-- Instant coffee is always provided in routing flag mode
+- Instant coffee is always provided in routing flag mode.
+- Integrates with [Fast Reset](https://github.com/Kaden5480/poy-fast-reset/) to provide coffee when resetting.

 # Installing
 If you haven't installed BepInEx yet, follow the install instructions here: